Stardown-app/Stardown/docs/develop.md

 ## Writing import statements

 Stardown uses several different execution contexts as described in [./execution-contexts.md](./execution-contexts.md), and development of Stardown uses the [Rollup](https://rollupjs.org/) bundler to combine the files for each context.
-Rollup copies an entire file's content (and the content of all files that file imports) into another file even if the import statement only asks for specific things.
-For this reason, try to avoid putting functions and imports for one execution context in a file that is only for a different execution context, or else the resulting bundled code will have a lot of duplicate unused code that might go unnoticed except by extension reviewers.
+[Rollup's tree-shaking](https://rollupjs.org/introduction/#tree-shaking) doesn't seem to always work, so try to avoid putting functions and imports for one execution context in a file that is only for a different execution context, or else the resulting bundled code might have a lot of duplicate unused code that might go unnoticed except by extension reviewers.

 ## Writing documentation